IBUNHABIBU/Bootstrap-Project/README.md

 * Github: Salum Habibu https://github.com/IBUNHABIBU

 ## your support
-Give a :star: if you liked this project
+Give a :star: if you liked this project.
 ## Acknowledgments
 Credits goes to
-- My mentor Tunde Oratade for technical assistance
+- My mentor Tunde Oratade for technical assistance.
-- All Microverse TSEs for their feedback that make me to improve technically
+- All Microverse TSEs for their feedback that make me to improve technically.
 ## 📝 License
 This project is [MIT](LICENCE) licensed.